thachnguyen/duesselpore/README.md

 # DUESSELPORE Webserver manual
 Duesselpore is a full stack, light weigh webserver for Nanopore RNAseq.
-* Duesselpore framework is writen using Django Python 3.8, NGS data analysis is written using R and Python
+* Duesselpore web framework is writen using Django Python 3.8.5, NGS data analysis function were written using R and Python
 * Duesselpore can run locally on your virtual machine (Virtualbox)
 * Most of functional analysis can work without internet connection.

 ### System requirement
 #### Minimum requirement
     * CPU: 2.0 GHz (64bits) 4 cores or higher